Provisioning and Deprovisioning Policy

 Policy Statement

-- Access to University IT Resources may only be granted to entities (person or non-person) following the Principle of Least Privilege.
+• Access to University IT Resources must only be granted to entities (person or non-person) following the Principle of Least Privilege.

-- When an entity’s (person or non-person) role or affiliation is modified or terminated, and access is no longer required to the University’s IT Resources, it is the responsibility of the managing supervisor (or higher) to notify Human Resources and IT Service Desk, as applicable, of the status change.
+• When an entity’s (person or non-person) role or affiliation is modified or terminated, or access is no longer required, it is the responsibility of the managing supervisor (or higher) to notify Human Resources and IT Service Desk, as applicable, of the status change.

-- IT Resources that do not use centrally managed services (e.g., Central Authentication Service) and automatic provisioning/deprovisioning processes must be manually provisioned/deprovisioned by the individual(s) responsible.
+• IT Resources that do not use centrally managed services (e.g., Central Authentication Service) or have an automatic provisioning/deprovisioning process in place must be manually provisioned/deprovisioned by the individual(s) responsible.

 Definitions